felippe-regazio/logflake/README.md

 > Obs 1.
 You can check all the `format` available options here: https://nodejs.org/api/util.html#util_util_inspect_object_options

 > Obs 2.
 Every `log()` log function position on the code is marked with a unique hash, so we can count how many times it was called, for example.

+> Obs 3.
+The `headerTextColor` option accepts any Chalk color.
+Check all the modifiers here: https://www.npmjs.com/package/chalk

 # Namespaces (Prefix)